 This article was originally published by The Baptist Standard’s Spanish news edition.

-Luis Juárez Dean of Students, Criswell College Doctoral candidate at UMHB in the Ed.D. program of Educacional Leadership Concentration in Higher Education Administration Member at FBC Kaufman en Español.
+Luis Juárez, Criswell College Dean of Students, UMHB doctoral candidate in Educational Leadership Concentration in Higher Education Administration, and FBC Kaufman en Español Administration Member